Why travel by train?

 Far from just being a gap-year rite-of-passage for students, the Interrail pass is a terrific way to see Europe at a bargain price.
 A pass could reduce the cost of your travel even if you are only going to one destination.

 Go to the Interrail website for the options, which include anything from country passes to month-long passes for travel across all 33 Interrail countries.
 The pass includes travel within your home country as long as you enter Europe on the same day.
+We have a guide to using Interrail on our website here.

 UK residents can buy an Interrail pass (it is for residents of Europe, which we are, geographically if not politically).
 Overseas visitors would need to buy a Eurail pass.